czycha/discorb/README.md

 ##### Caveat

 Subcommands must be registered after the command that owns it.
-So `top sub` must be registered after `top sub` and `top sub sub` must be registered after `top sub sub`.
+So `top sub` must be registered after `top` and `top sub sub` must be registered after `top sub`.

 #### Action